top of page

 The complex will have 102.6 dwelling units per acre.
 When compared to other recent or proposed developments, it is matched only by the Christopher proposal at 102 dwelling units per acres, and has over twice the density of City Center West, 44.3; Capstone Collegiate, 44.7; Fairfield at Gateway, 48.4; and Scout at the Circle, 46.

 The key access feature for Building A and B is the Private Road (also called the Internal Drive Way, the Access Drive, or the Private Drive) on the northern side of the property.
-The Private Road is Right-In and Right-Out for vehicles.
-It has a sidewalk with a roll-over curb on its southern side.
+The Private Road will be Right-In and Right-Out for vehicles, with a small curb feature in the roadway to discourage left turns.
+There will be a five foot wide sidewalk along its southern edge.

 Access to the underground garage is through the 24’ wide garage door entering from the north side of Building B from the Private Road.
 All traffic to the parking garage has to use that one entrance and ramp.